-The C. S. Warthman Funeral Home, Inc. 69 N. Main Street, Union City was in charge of arrangements.
+The C. S. Warthman Funeral Home, Inc. 69 N. Main Street, Union City oversaw arrangements.

 She was born in Union City, on March 7, 1949, a daughter of the late Harold P. and June M. Whitney Beebe.

-Cathy attended Union City High School and had worked at the Barber National Institute in Corry for a number of years.
+Cathy attended Union City High School and had worked at the Barber National Institute in Corry for several years.